-I’ve been playing Irish music for ten years now.
+This made me think of music.
+I’ve been playing Irish music (and old-time) for ten years now.
 So how do you learn?
 Well, primarily you listen.
 Irish music is played in sets.
-A reel will have an A part (played twice) and a B part (ditto).
+A tune will have an A part (played twice) and a B part (ditto).
 The whole thing is played three times, then you jump directly into the next tune, then another, etc. The music repeats a fair bit, so you have many chances to pick it up.

 When I go to sessions or festivals, I see people hear a tune (from teacher or session group), use Tunepal or Shazam to identify it, then look up the sheet music, and then start playing along.
 I wonder why.
 Until you know the tune– i.e. you can hum or whistle it– there is very little point in playing.
 And the only way you can really learn a tune is by listening.
 Yes, you have to practice, because making music with mouth and fingers, unlike speech, is not something the brain is prewired to do.

 Learning tunes by playing is like learning a language by talking: sure, you’ll pick something up.
 But it will be slow, and you’ll be so busy working on sounds and notes that you won’t really process what you’re hearing.